- Find a Trail

 The trail was formerly known as the Loblolly Trail but was renamed in honor of Bob Venables, a local champion for trails and the outdoors.

 To access Trap Pond State Park from Laurel, Delaware, take State Route 24/Laurel Road east.
 At Trap Pond Road, turn right and proceed approximately 1 mile.
 The park will be on the left.
-Drive past the Bob Trail at the Baldcypress Nature Center.
+The trail is accessible from the Baldcypress Nature Center, which offers convenient parking and restrooms adjacent to the trail.

 TrailLink is a free service provided by Rails-to-Trails conservancy